alagbe003/alagbe003/README.md

 - 👀 I’m interested in meeting developers all around the world
 - 🌱 I’m new to coding
 - 💞️ I’m looking to collaborate on blockchain growth and development in Africa
-- 📫 How to reach me via alagbe003@hotmail.com
+- 📫 reach me via alagbe003@hotmail.com
 - eth wallet address is alagbe003.eth
 -
     "address": "alagbe003.eth",